 Whether or not shipping and handling activities are considered promised services to a customer depend on the terms.
 Shipping and handling activities are not a promised service if they occur before customers obtain the goods.
 But shipping and handling activities can either be considered a fulfillment cost or a separate performance obligation if they take place after a customer receives the goods.

 Finally, ASC 606 states that performance obligations do not include any activities that do not transfer goods or services to customers but must be performed in order to fulfill a contract.

 What about Warranties?

-Identifying performance obligations within contracts is a crucial step of the five step model.
-This identification helps to shape when and how much of the revenue will be recognized for each performance obligation in the contract.
-Entities should be reviewing their contracts to determine and document performance obligations.
+Identifying performance obligations within contracts is a crucial step in the five-step model.
+This identification helps to shape when and how much revenue will be recognized for each performance obligation in the contract.
+Entities should review their contracts to determine and document performance obligations.

 Subsequently, you will be ready to tackle step three of the revenue recognition model – determining the transaction price.